 The sponsors at Baptism are usually called the godparents.
 At Confirmation there is usually just one sponsor.
 Sometimes it is one of the godparents.
 At Confirmation the sponsor presents the child to the bishop.

-You may ask, What is your Saints Day?
+What is your Saints Day?

 All Saints‘ Day is a celebration of all Christian saints, particularly those who have no special feast days of their own, in many Roman Catholic, Anglican and Protestant churches.
 In many western churches it is annually held November 1 and in many eastern churches it is celebrated on the first Sunday after Pentecost.